The Topological Period-Index Problem over 8-Complexes, II: introduction

 In the context of this paper, the space $\mathbf{B}P(n,mn)$ may be considered as a refinement of $\mathbf{B}PU_{mn}$.
 For a finite CW-complex $X$ and a topological Brauer class $\alpha$ of period $n$, there is an element $\alpha'$ in $H^2(X;\mathbb{Z}/n)$, which is sent to $\alpha$ by the Bockstein homomorphism.
 Consider the following lifting diagram

-where the vertical arrow is the projection from $\mathbf{B}P(n,mn)$ to the bottom stage of its Postnikov tower.
+where the vertical arrow is the canonical map from $\mathbf{B}P(n,mn)$ to the bottom stage of its Postnikov tower.
 We have the following \begin{proposition} [Proposition 4.3, \cite{Gu}] Let $X$, $\alpha$ be as above, and suppose that $H^2(X;\mathbb{Z})=0$.
 Then $\alpha$ is classified by an Azumaya algebra of degree $mn$ if and only if the lifting in diagram (\ref{lift'}) exists. \end{proposition}

 In Section 2 we recall some facts on Eilenberg-Mac Lane spaces.
 Section 3 is a collection of lemmas on the cohomology of $\mathbf{B}P(n,mn)$.
-In Section 4 we consider a k-invariant in the Postnikov decomposition of $\mathbf{B}P(n,mn)$, for $4|n$ and suitable $m$, leading to the proof of Proposition \ref{mainprop} and Theorem \ref{main}.
+In Section 4 we consider a k-invariant in the Postnikov decomposition of $\mathbf{B}P(n,mn)$, for suitable $n$ and $m$, leading to the proof of Proposition \ref{mainprop} and Theorem \ref{main}.

+The author is grateful to Benjamin Antieau for introducing the topological period-index problem to the author, and to Diarmuid Crowley and Christian Haesemeyer for helpful conversations on this work.